minio/docs/CONTRIBUTING.md

 Minio cookbook is the collection of detailed guides to set up Minio with other tools/platforms.
 Minio team adds new receipies to the cookbook, however, if you have a working setup that uses Minio with other tools, we welcome you to add your receipe.

 Before creating a PR, please check that no similar receipe is already available.
-Also, please add the below setions in your guide before adding a Cookbook PR.
+Also, please add the below setions in your guide before adding a cookbook PR.

 ## Introduction